-As soon as you begin using your business name and logo, you’re building common law trademark protection for them.
+Many of our members have found that as soon as you begin using your business address with VenturePoint Virtual Office and your name and logo, you’re building common law trademark protection for them.
 This can help you if someone infringes your trademarks locally, but may not be of much use if you expand your business or if someone from out of state starts using your trademark on the internet.
 To give your trademarks stronger nationwide protection, you must register them with the U.S. Patent and Trademark Office (USPTO).

 A successful trademark registration has several steps: research, an accurate application, follow-up, and regular monitoring.
 Here’s an outline of the steps you need to take to secure and maintain your trademark.